jidongxiao/networksecurity/labs/README.md

 When setting up networks, you are highly recommended to use NatNetwork.
 Follow the instructions [here](http://ns.cs.rpi.edu/vm_manual.pdf) to create the NatNetwork first.

-Once the network set up is finished, you should be able to ping and ssh from one VM to another VM.
+If the network set up is successful, you should be able to ping and ssh from one VM to another VM.

 # SSH No Password Login